dotnet/docs-maui/docs/fundamentals/accessibility.md

 ## Semantic focus

 Controls have a `SetSemanticFocus` extension method, defined in the `Microsoft.Maui` namespace, which forces screen reader focus to a specified element.
-For example, given a `Label` named `label`, screen reader focus can be forced to the `Label` with the following code:
+For example, given a `Label` named `label`, screen reader focus can be forced to the element with the following code:

 ```csharp
 using Microsoft.Maui;